fabriziofortino/fabriziofortino.github.io/_posts/2016-08-14-fixer-io-swagger-schema-and-code-generation.md

 ### How to use the clients
 Every client implementation is language dependent though they present similarities in term of naming and structure.
-The following code snippet uses the Java Feign client to access the latest rates for USD.
+The following code snippet uses the Java Feign client to access the latest AUD exhange rate for USD.

 {% gist fabriziofortino/5d0482c72a7b6b5bbe2c65d978f9f2f7 Rates.java %}

 The Go client provides the functions ```NewRatesApi``` and ```GetLatest``` to respectively get an handler to the API and invoke the GET request to retrieve the latest rates.

+{% gist fabriziofortino/5d0482c72a7b6b5bbe2c65d978f9f2f7 main.go %}